yeouvi29/react-go-app/README.md

-# React Flask App
+# React Go App
-A simple application build using JavaScript/React frontend and Python/Flask backend.
+A simple application build using JavaScript/React frontend and GoLang backend.

 # Start
 ```